evidentlyai/evidently/docs/book/reports/target-drift.md

 # Use case

-You can use this preset:
+You can analyze target or prediction drift:

 **1. To evaluate the model performance without ground truth.** When you do not have true labels or actuals, you can monitor Prediction Drift to react to meaningful changes.
 For example, to detect when there is a distribution shift in predicted values, probabilities, or classes.
 You can often combine it with the [Data Drift analysis.](data-drift.md)